mueller-lab/TwinNet/README.md

 # Overview
 During animal development, embryos undergo complex morphological changes over time.
 Classical atlases of developmental stages are based on careful - but tedious - manual microscopic observation.
 Idealized images capture the essence of characteristic stages but are subjective, and embryos rarely look the same.
 We present an automated, unbiased deep learning application for multimodal analyses of developing embryos.

+### What is the key part of the Twin Network approach?
+Twin Network uses deep learning algorithms to learn features of embryos that can be extracted of two-dimensional images.
+If a dataset had to be manually annotated for Twin Network training, however, one would have the same difficulties as in the classical description of embryonic processes (and developmental processes in general):
+- Transition between phenotypically distinct developmental stages may be fluid, drawing sharp boundaries is difficult and subjective.
+- Possibly high degree of phenotypic variance even at one developmental stage due to biological variations.
+Imaging artifacts may make it difficult to image embryos in the same way.
+- Great variation of duration, expression, etc., of embryogenesis between unrelated species, so that this laborious work would have to be performed anew for each species to be studied.
+All of these steps ultimately are limited prior to knowledge of the process being studied.

+Twin Network, on the other hand, uses image-by-image comparisons as the key part of the training.
+The datasets used for training contain "triplets" of images, consisting of two images of similar embryos and one image of a dissimilar embryo.
+A minimum of prior information, namely the time stamps of the time-lapse images of the embryos, is used to create these datasets.

 # System Requirements
 ## Hardware requirements
 TwinNet requires only a standard computer with enough RAM to support the operations defined by the user.
 We recommend the usage of a CUDA-enabled graphics processing unit (GPU) with enough GPU memory to utilize GPU-acceleration of applications.